-- 2.5 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2021/22.
+- 2.5 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2022/23.
 A quality assurance and improvement programme is in place including internal review of work, annual assessment against professional standards, quarterly progress and performance reporting to the Audit Committee.
-In addition, an external review was carried out during 2017/18 which concluded AGRS conforms to the requirements of the Public Sector Internal Audit Standards and found evidence that the internal audit service provided by AGRS makes a positive contribution to the continuous improvement of governance, risk management and internal control in arc21.
-An external quality assessment of AGRS commenced in May 2022 and will be reported to the Audit Committee in due course. - 2.6 Service performance indicators for 2021/22 have been met.
-More detail on performance indictors has been provided in a report to the Audit Committee.
+In addition, an external review was carried out in 2022 and reported to the Audit Committee in September 2022.
+This report concluded that AGRS conforms to the requirements of the Public Sector Internal Audit Standards and provides Members and management with valuable independent assurance on the internal audit service provided by AGRS. - 2.6 Service performance indicators for 2022/23 have been met.
+More detail will be provided in a report to the Audit Committee.

-Claire O'Prey

-Head of Audit, Governance and Risk Services

-June 2022

-Continued effort has been put into developing, implementing and reviewing the effectiveness of the key elements of the assurance framework within arc21 with the key elements being:
+Claire O'Prey Head of Audit, Governance and Risk Services June 2023 Continued effort has been put into developing, implementing and reviewing the effectiveness of the key elements of the assurance framework within arc21 with the key elements being:

-- 1. a process whereby Directors are required to sign annual assurance statements, which are reviewed and considered by the Chief Executive when preparing the Annual Governance Statement; - 2. embedding risk management, with quarterly reports being presented to the Audit Committee and the Audit Committee subsequently reporting on the key matters from their meeting to the Joint Committee; - 3.
-Progress against the Corporate Plan reported to the Joint Committee as part of the Annual Report - 4. business planning and related performance reporting arrangements being reported to the Steering Group; - 5. an Audit Committee that meets quarterly to consider the work of internal audit, external audit and reports from management; - 6. a professional internal audit function, which is subject to external quality assessment every five years, with the results reported to the Audit Committee; - 7. a professional external audit function; - 8.
-ISO 9001 Quality Management Systems accreditation; - 9.
-Working to the principles of the Excellence in Governance accreditation (a submission for re-accreditation is currently being prepared); - 10. regular monitoring of the implementation of audit recommendations which is reported to the Audit Committee; - 11. engagement of external Health & Safety consultants who report to management: and - 12. the implementation of business continuity arrangements to enable all staff to work from home due to the Covid-19 emergency, when the offices had to be closed in March 2020.
+- 1. a process whereby Directors are required to sign annual assurance statements, which are reviewed and considered by the Chief Executive when preparing the Annual Governance Statement; - 2. embedding risk management, with quarterly reports being presented to the Audit Committee, and it subsequently reporting on the key matters from their meetings to the Joint Committee; - 3. progress against the Corporate Plan reported to the Joint Committee as part of the Annual Report - 4. business planning and related performance reporting arrangements being reported to the Steering Group; - 5. an Audit Committee that meets quarterly to consider the work of internal audit, external audit and reports from management; - 6. a professional internal audit function, which is subject to external quality assessment every five years, with the results reported to the Audit Committee; - 7. a professional external audit function; - 8.
+ISO 9001 Quality Management Systems accreditation; - 9. working to the principles of the Excellence in Governance accreditation (a submission for re-accreditation is currently being prepared for submission in 2023/24); - 10. regular monitoring of the implementation of audit recommendations which is reported to the Audit Committee; - 11. engagement of external Health & Safety consultants who report to management: and - 12. the implementation of business continuity arrangements, including arrangements enabling staff to work from home as a response to the Covid-19 pandemic.